 To create a new page

-- To configure a different URL than default, insert the URL segment in the Speaking URL path segment field
+- To configure a different page URL segment than default, insert the preferred URL segment in the Speaking URL path segment field

 Begin to create a new page as normal.

 - From the Type menu, select the appropriate page type

 - Click OK in the confirmation dialog that opens

 - Fill out the additional form fields as applicable to the page type